mborn1/pyoptex/docs/source/example_scenarios.rst

 the function also permits to easily add process variables and any level of cross-terms between the mixture components and the process variables.

-Finally, for export we can add the fourth mixture component
+Finally, for export, we can add the fourth mixture component

 >>> Y['D'] = 1 - Y.sum(axis=1)

 .. note::
-    The mixture constraint indicating the sum of the mixture components cannot be larger than 1 is automatically when the algorithm detects mixture components.
+    The mixture constraint, indicating the sum of the mixture components cannot be larger than one, is automatically when the algorithm detects mixture components.

 .. _fs_pomars: